-In 2016, almost 30% of UCLA Anderson students were hired across the technology industry in functions such as product management, marketing, business analytics, finance, operations, business development and strategy.
-Companies hiring Anderson students ranged from giants in Silicon Valley and Seattle to local Silicon Beach startups.
-The Parker Career Management Center has helped students land a median salary of $123,000, with 82% landing signing bonuses and 75% gaining stock and equity options.
+In 2017, almost 30% of UCLA Anderson students were hired across the technology industry in functions such as product management, marketing, business analytics, finance, operations, business development and strategy.
+Companies hiring Anderson students ranged from giants in Silicon Valley and Seattle to local Silicon Beach startups to technology leaders abroad.
+The Parker Career Management Center has helped students land a median salary of $123,000, with 80% landing signing bonuses and 76% receiving stock and equity options.

 Where You Want to Be